romxxxx/nexepad/README.md

 ```

 ## Discord
-Join our discord server using the following link: https://discord.gg/YNYnNN5Pf2
+Join our discord server using the following link: incoming

 ## Issue Tracker